WKCR-FM: WKCR-FM

-In February 1956, Columbia University applied for a construction permit for a new 10-watt station at 89.9 MHz.
+In February 1956, Columbia University applied for a construction permit for a new 10-watt station on 89.9 MHz.
 The FCC approved on April 5, and the first tests of the new station were carried out on May 14; full-time programming did not begin until October 8 for New York's third noncommercial radio outlet.
-It used a ten-watt transmitter that once belonged to Armstrong, which it installed on the roof of Philosophy Hall, as well as $25,000 worth of mast control equipment donated by WMCA.
+It used a ten-watt transmitter that once belonged to Armstrong, which it installed on the roof of Philosophy Hall, as well as $25,000 worth of master control equipment donated by WMCA.
 A third of the student volunteers for WKCR-FM were women from the affiliated Barnard College.

 Until the 1970s, the carrier current WKCR, focused largely on music broadcasting and restricted to campus, coexisted with WKCR-FM, which covered the entire New York metropolitan area with a greater emphasis on education.
 Programming was largely university sports, lecture series, classical music, and broadcasts from the United Nations, including many interviews with representatives of foreign nations.

 WKCR-FM began broadcasting from the DuMont Building on Madison Avenue in 1958, and in 1964 it became the first noncommercial radio station to broadcast in stereo.
 During the 1960s, the station would continue to develop its educational content.
 Members of the news department would travel to Washington, D.C. annually to interview political figures, while WKCR became the only station in the New York area to carry United Nations General Assembly meetings in full.
 While the station's musical programming mainly focused on classical, it also played jazz, folk, bluegrass, and show tunes.
 Guests who were interviewed on the station during this time period included Martin Luther King Jr., William F. Buckley Jr., and Jimmy Hoffa.